Gabrielgsw/Gabrielgsw/README.md

 # 👋 Hello!
 Welcome to my Github profile :grin:.
 ## My name is Gabriel Germano and my nickname is Gabrielgsw :grinning:!<br>

-# I study phsysics at UFRPE and i like to study about new technologies and programming !<br>
+# I study Computer Science at UFRPE and i like to study about new technologies and programming !<br>